steverusso/shum.fyi/website/content/_index.md

 to chronicle more real-world impacts of Bitcoin's lack of privacy, but sadly it no longer exists.
-While there are [other resources](/other-resources/) for financial censorship and Bitcoin's fungibility issues, this site aims to amalgamate the data and improve how it is presented.
+While there are [other resources](/other-resources/) for financial censorship and Bitcoin's fungibility issues, this site aims to aggregate the data and improve how it is presented.